Once you have Netmaker installed via the Quick Install guide, you can use this Getting Started guide to help create and manage your first network.

 Adding nodes to the network typically requires a key.

 Click on the ACCESS KEYS tab and select the network you created.

-Click ADD NEW ACCESS KEY
+Click CREATE ACCESS KEY

 Give it a name (ex: “mykey”) and a number of uses (ex: 25)

 Visit https://docs.netmaker.org/netclient.html#install to install netclient on your nodes.

 There are different values for difference scenarios.
 The top 3 values cover these scenarios: